flutter/website/flutter-for-react-native/index.md

     ┬
     └ src        - Contains additional source files.
     └ main.dart  - The Flutter entry point and the start of a new app.
-                   This is created automatically when you create a Flutter project.
+                   This is generated automatically when you create a Flutter project.
                    It's where you start writing your Dart code.
   ├ test         - Contains automated test files.